lotov/lcode3d/docs/tour/coarse_and_fine_plasma.rst

    For such 'outer' particles, existing coarse particles are used instead, so clipping the indices and fixing ``influence``-arrays is carried out.

-   Note that these arrays are 1D for memory considerations.
+   Note that these arrays are 1D for memory considerations [:ref:`memory_considerations`].

    The function returns the coarse particles and ``virtparams``: a ``GPUArrays`` instance